21 sections.

 Deletes the entire workspace, including every item, location, project, photo, sign-off, team member, and your branding.
 To prevent slip-of-the-finger deletions you have to type the workspace name exactly to confirm.

-The deletion is staged: the moment you click Delete, every page in the workspace is locked and a "Workspace pending deletion" page takes over.
-Your data is held during a grace period (currently manual; the founder confirms purge after a week or so) so you can change your mind.
+Your data is held during this 30-day grace period so you can change your mind.
 To restore during the grace period, email support@stagershub.com.

-After the grace period the data is permanently purged.
+After 30 days the data is permanently purged.
 Once that happens it is not recoverable.

 Non-owner team members — Leave workspace